Hurricane Henri: Elsewhere

 Two family members drowned near a pier in Oak Island, North Carolina after being caught in strong rip currents produced as a result of Henri.

 In Pennsylvania, 6.03 in fell in Albrightsville, 5.80 in in Gouldsboro, 5.68 in in Mount Pocono, 5.54 in in Jim Thorpe, 4.86 in in Stroudsburg, and 4.29 in in Thornhurst.
 These totals caused flooding in local areas.
 Major flooding was seen in Dunmore, where a sewer was overflowed, causing a temporary geyser.
 Nearby basements and parking lots were damaged.
+Flooding forced a portion of Interstate 80 in Monroe County to close.
 Parx Racing was forced to reschedule the Grade III Parx Dash Stakes which was originally scheduled for August 24, 2021 and moved to the following week, due to the state of the turf track.
+The Kalahari resort in the Poconos was forced to temporarily shut down due to flooding.

 States as far as Maine saw deluges, due to Henri's large size and slow movement.
 There were hundreds of power outages in the state; however, outage numbers were much lower in Vermont and in New Hampshire.
 In New Hampshire, portions of the White Mountain National Forest briefly closed due to the hurricane.